Skip to main content

 Abandoned and Derelict Vessels

-Abandoned and derelict vessels are prioritized and removed when possible and funding is available.
-Significant resources are required to remove vessels from waterways and pay for the costs of salvage, transportation, hazardous materials abatement, dismantling, and disposal.
+The state's Abandoned and Derelict Vessel Fund helps community-led efforts to remove hazardous boats and get critical funding.
+While the state always pursues holding boat owners responsible, significant resources are required to remove vessels from waterways and pay for the costs of salvage, transportation, hazardous materials abatement, dismantling, and disposal.
 There can be high and unforeseen expenses along the way.
-Many recreational vessels cost thousands to remove, while former commercial or former military vessels can be millions of dollars.
+Many recreational vessels cost thousands to remove, while former commercial or former military vessels may be multimillion-dollar projects.

 Abandoned vessels are those that have been left on Oregon-owned land or a waterway for an extended period of time without an authorization are considered abandoned.
 Oregon’s limited duration rules OAR 141-088-0002(6), OAR 141-082-0255(43) restrict the amount of time a vessel can stay in a given spot.